mauri870/life/README.md

-# Mauri's Conway's game of life
+# A simple Conway's game of life

 # Installation